mthomason/ObjectiveMorality/README.md

 ### Running the Program

+This program does not use any Python extensions, packages, or modules.
+There is nothing to install to run it.

 To run the demonstration with the pre-defined moral scenarios, execute the following command from the root directory:

 ```bash